Kitware/krest/doc/arch/video-requests.rst

  Video Requests
 ================

-SEAL-TK uses a request-response mechanism for obtaining video data from video :doc:`data-sources`.
+Krest uses a request-response mechanism for obtaining video data from video :doc:`data-sources`.
 This mechanism is designed to permit a thread safe, many-to-many mapping between video sources and consumers.